Its-utsav/the-javascript-typescript/javascript/notes-of-js/01-part.md

 // Object.freeze(user); // freeze the object no edit or no update
 ```

-- possible interview question

-1. how to use Symbol as objcet key ?
+- how to use Symbol as object key ?

 ```js
 let gender = Symbol("male");